Supporting Bats: How to Help Them Thrive 🦇🌸

 Why Supporting Bats Matters for Us All

 Bats play a critical role in pollination, pest control, and seed dispersal, contributing to the health of our ecosystems and the diversity of our plant life.
 By supporting bats, we’re helping to ensure the continued growth of crops and plants that are essential to our diets and economies.
 Plus, bats help keep insect populations in check, reducing the need for pesticides and promoting a healthier environment for all.
+Learn more about Washington bats and ways to provide habitat for bats from the Washington Department of Fish and Wildlife.

 Small Actions, Big Impact